CERTCC/SSVC/doc/md_src_files/120_acks.md

 # Acknowledgements

+The authors thank the following people for helpful comments on prior drafts:
+Deana Shick;
-The authors thank the following people for helpful comments on prior drafts: Will Dormann (CERT/CC); Michel van Eeten and the anonymous WEIS reviewers; Sounil Yu and other attendees at A Conference on Defense (ACoD), Austin TX 2020; Dale Peterson, Ralph Langer, and attendees at S4, Miami FL 2020;
+Will Dormann (CERT/CC);
+Michel van Eeten and the anonymous WEIS reviewers; Sounil Yu and other attendees at A Conference on Defense (ACoD), Austin TX 2020; Dale Peterson, Ralph Langer, and attendees at S4, Miami FL 2020;